arwinters/ng-python/README.md

 # ng-python
-Angular and Python Happy Together
+Angular and Python Happy Together.
+Flask is used as Web API and saves all data into postgres.

 ## SQL